solana-foundation/solana-improvement-documents/proposals/0074-scrambled-transaction.md

 #### Latency of Average Scrambled Transaction

-artificial latency increase is **300ms** due to the distributed descrambling. also, note that replay stage can't be pipelined. note that pipelining is still applied across slots.
+artificial latency increase is **300ms** due to the distributed descrambling. note that this is a latency of single transaction processiong. repla stage can be pipelined to some extent as was before, because shred propagation and distributed descramblng can both be processed in streaming fashion. also note that pipelining is still applied across slots.

 ```mermaid
 gantt